 Copies of two documents with a parent’s name and the current address can include:

-• Copies of home or car insurance with parent’s name and current address
+- Copies of home insurance with parent’s name and current address

-The Alliance for Children’s NC Pre-K staff will process the application for eligibility.
+- Alliance for Children’s NC Pre-K staff processes applications for eligibility.
 If your child is four by August 31 and your family meets income eligibility, it is likely that your child will be placed in NC Pre-K (subject to state funding).

-• If your child is placed, your child’s teacher will call you in late August to set up a home visit and Beginner’s Day for your child.
+- If your eligible child is placed, the site director will contact you to complete site required paperwork.
+Your child’s teacher will call you in late August to set up a home/school visit and two Beginner’s Days for your child.

-If classes don’t start until August, why should I turn in my application early?
+Classes start in late August, why turn in my application early?

-• Earlier placement allows the site to connect with you, provide you with site paperwork to complete and return – for an easier August!
+- Earlier placement allows the site to connect with you and give you site paperwork to complete and return before school starts– for an easier August!

 When do NC Pre-K students start school?

-NC Pre-K closely follows the UCPS calendar, but with a slower beginning pace to help children transition into the program.
-Your child’s teacher will contact your family by phone (check your voice mails please) to set up a home (inside or sidewalk) visit and two beginner’s days for small groups in the first days of school.
+NC Pre-K closely follows the UCPS calendar, but with a slower beginning to help children transition into the program.
+Your child will have a home or school visit with the classroom teachers, and two Beginner’s Days with small groups of classmates.
+Teachers will call you in late August to schedule late August dates.
+Be sure to check your voice mail for messages.

 My older children attend school per UCPS attendance lines.
 Why is my child placed at another school for NC Pre-K?

-NC Pre-K program funding is provided through the Alliance for Children in Union County.
-The non-profit agency subcontracts local NC Pre-K services with elementary schools and childcare sites with NC licensed four or five-star childcare classrooms.
-These sites agree to meet NC Pre-K quality standards.
-Your child may be placed for NC Pre-K at a different site than his or her siblings, but for kindergarten your student will attend classes following UCPS attendance lines.
+NC Pre-K state funding is provided through the Alliance for Children in Union County.
+Our agency subcontracts NC Pre-K services with approved four and five-star licensed childcare sites/schools who agree to meet NC Pre-K quality standards.

 What are NC Pre-K hours?

 Most sites operate from 7:30 am to 2:00 pm.
-Hours for the Walter Bickett Education Center are 7:00 am to 1:30 pm.
-Your child will not attend NC Pre-K on school workdays, holidays, and school breaks closely following the UCPS school calendars.
-On-time, regular attendance helps your child get the full, long-lasting positive benefits of participation in NC Pre-K and helps your child understand the importance of education.
+Walter Bickett Education Center hours are 7:00 am to 1:30 pm.
+Classes close on school workdays, holidays, and school breaks.
+On-time, regular attendance helps your child get the long-lasting, positive benefits of NC Pre-K!

 Is there a bus?

-For other sites, parents are responsible for dropping off and picking up students each day for NC Pre-K classes at childcare OR school sites.
+Parents must drop off and pick up students each day for all NC Pre-K sites.

 What if I need before or after school care for my child?